-DCYF identified 2,524 children who were in care at least one full calendar month during the first Reporting Period, spanning 9,880 full calendar months.
-In 9,300 of those months, the child in care experienced at least one face-to-face visit with a member of the DCYF Care Team, resulting in a statewide outcome of 94.13 percent.
-This outcome falls short of the 95 percent threshold described in Section 6.1 of the Settlement Agreement.
+DCYF identified 2,256 children who were in care at least one full calendar month during the third Reporting Period, spanning 11,322 full calendar months.
+In 10,923 of those months, the child in care experienced at least one face-to-face visit with a member of the DCYF Care Team, resulting in a statewide outcome of 96.48 percent.
+While this exceeds the 95 percent threshold described in the Settlement Agreement as previously noted, the number of cases reviewed by PCG did not allow the Data Validator to validate the results at a sufficient level of statistical significance.
+Therefore, the Monitoring Team was unable to confirm that the standard outlined in the Settlement Agreement was met.

-PCG identified a random sample of 100 children placed for at least one full calendar month during the Reporting Period, and conducted a case review in order to verify that DCYF had appropriately documented that the face-to-face visit occurred with the child during each full calendar month that the child was in care during the Reporting Period.
+PCG identified a random sample of 100 children placed for at least one full calendar month during the Reporting Period and were identified by DCYF as having had at least one caseworker visit for each of those months.
+PCG then reviewed each of those cases in order to verify that DCYF had appropriately documented that the face-to-face visit occurred with the child during each full calendar month that the child was in care during the Reporting Period.
 In each of the 100 cases reviewed, PCG found that visitation was appropriately documented.

-DCYF evaluated outcomes for all 2,524 eligible cases statewide, and the statistical validity of those results did not need to be calculated.
-PCG's case review of 100 children in care for at least one full calendar month during the Reporting Period (representing 4.0 percent of the statewide universe) is concordant with DCYF's findings with a margin of error of ±10.0 percent at a 95 percent confidence interval.
+DCYF evaluated outcomes for all 2,256 eligible cases statewide, and the statistical validity of those results did not need to be calculated.
+PCG's case review of 100 children in care for at least one full calendar month during the Reporting Period (representing 4.4 percent of the statewide universe) is concordant with DCYF's findings with a margin of error of ±9.6 percent at a 95 percent confidence level.
 As described in the "Monitoring Team Sample Size Recommendations" section, the number of cases reviewed were insufficient to ensure the three percent margin of error recommended by the Data Validator.

-Based on the size of the statewide universe of children served in out-of-home care for at least one full calendar month during the first Reporting Period (2,524 children), the Monitoring Team recommends increasing the number of cases reviewed by PCG from 100 cases per Reporting Period to 430 cases in order to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.
+Based on the size of the statewide universe of children served in out-of-home care for at least one full calendar month during the first Reporting Period (2,252 children), the Monitoring Team recommends increasing the number of cases reviewed by PCG from 100 cases per Reporting Period to a sufficient number of cases to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.
+Based on the 2,252 eligible cases during the third Reporting Period, 433 cases would need to be reviewed in order to achieve the recommended level of statistical confidence in the results.